-Since 1999, the Walled Lake Consolidated School District has offered an optional one-to-one laptop program, Anytime Anywhere Learning (AAL).
-The success of this program was due in large part to the support of parents and the Walled Lake community.
-Prior to the 2012-2013 school year, parents of students in the AAL program were required to provide a laptop with explicit specifications and configuration for school and home use.
+Beginning in 1999, the Walled Lake Consolidated School District offered an optional one-to-one laptop program, Anytime Anywhere Learning (AAL).
+The success of the program was due in large part to the support of parents and the Walled Lake community.
+Parents of students in the AAL program were required to provide a laptop with explicit specifications and configuration for school and home use.

 Technology Use in All Schools

 Technology has become part of our district's culture in all classrooms.
 Although Walled Lake Consolidated Schools provides Chromebooks and desktop computers in all four middle schools, an ever increasing number of students bring their own devices to school, allowing Walled Lake teachers to remain at the cutting edge of teaching curriculum through technology.